Banking and payments

-If you will be studying for more than 2 semesters (longer than 12 months) in Sweden you are entitled to apply for a Swedish personal identity number, which will make it easier for you to open a bank account at a Swedish bank of your choice.
-Receiving your Swedish personal identity number may take a few weeks and should be done before applying for a bank account.
+If you will be studying for more than 2 semesters (longer than 12 months) in Sweden you are entitled to apply for a Swedish personal identity number, which will make it easier for you to open a bank account and access banking services at a Swedish bank of your choice.
 Once you have a personal identity number you can also apply for a Swedish ID card which will simplify identification at the bank.

 What do I need to open a bank account?